• techcode 9 months ago

 The "Even With GPS Disabled" part of the headline is particularly misleading, since location data often (even mostly?) comes from WiFi too.
 The idea that turning off GPS would disable location data isn't how location data works.

-• nielsbot a day ago
+• nielsbot 9 months ago

 The real question would be: what tracking happens when you opt out of location sharing?